uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         An unlabeled :term:`dataset` used at the :term:`inference` stage to make an outputs from the :term:`model`.

     Label
-        :term:`Feature` of some object or event which is unavailable at the :term:`inference` stage and needs to be predicted.
+        A :term:`feature` of some object or event which value is target to be predicted in :term:`supervised learning` task.
+        On the :term:`training` stage, the model which finds the best dependency between input :term:`feature vector` and :term:`labels<Label>` is selected. :term:`Label` is one of outputs can be made by :term:`model` on the :term:`inference` stage.

     Model
         A result of :term:`training` machine-learning algorithm that stores information necessary to run